 Waterkeepers are now working in 35 countries to protect clean water in more than 2.5 million square miles of rivers, streams and coastlines in the Americas, Europe, Australia, Asia and Africa, including the Himalayas, Bangladesh, Chile, Iraq, Kenya, Senegal and Togo.
 With so many Waterkeepers doing inspiring work around the world, it is difficult to give an adequate overview of everything they do.
 Their work ranges from utilizing their scientific knowledge to educate their communities to filing successful lawsuits to clean up pollution by multinational corporations.

-When and how did you get involved in this work?
+When and how did you get involved in clean water work?

 I first started working to address water, air and land pollution when I joined the Oklahoma Attorney General’s Office in 1996 and started doing administrative, civil and criminal enforcement of environmental laws.
 I stayed in the AG’s Office for roughly 14 years and became the Chief of the Environmental Protection Unit in 2001.
 We represented environmental agencies, and worked to address diverse sources of pollution across the state such as Superfund sites, hazardous waste sites, nuclear fuel cycle facilities, municipal wastewater treatment facilities, refineries and CAFOs (concentrated animal feeding operations).